mescon/Muximux/README.md

 You may want to setup htaccess to secure it but even if you don't your apps will not be accessible as long as they themselves are secure.

-Basically do what you want with it, I'm not much of a coder and hope someone can improve on what I started.
+Basically do what you want with it, I hope someone can improve on what I have done so far.